Skip to content

 The five UK PE-trigger patterns we see most often

-1. Customer-facing sales hire with quota and commission, almost always triggers if they’re selling to UK customers
+1. Customer-facing sales hire with quota and commission.
+Almost always triggers if they are selling to UK customers.

-4. UK customer success/account management for UK customers with authority to renew or expand contracts, increasingly read as dependent-agent activity
+4. UK customer success or account management for UK customers with authority to renew or expand contracts.
+Increasingly read as dependent-agent activity.

-5. UK marketing director hosting events that present the parent’s offerings to UK prospects, fixed-place plus dependent-agent overlap
+5. UK marketing director hosting events that present the parent's offerings to UK prospects.
+Fixed-place and dependent-agent overlap.

 What to do if you think you might have PE risk